ManWithMonkey/MusicDownloadDirectlyToDevice/README.md

-Downloads from the youtube and does the things in python
+Downloads from youtube, converts files to mp3s and moves them automatically to physical device

-Run init_config.py to create configurations, change DOWNLOAD_DELAY if slow internet
+Run init_config.py to create configurations, change DOWNLOAD_DELAY (in config.py) if internet is too slow